 The ski town of Chamonix is synonymous with the outdoors and the extreme.
-While many visitors head up into the mountains to hike, paraglide or climb there is some great road cycling options here as well.
+While many visitors head up into the mountains to hike, paraglide or climb there are some great road cycling options here as well.
 Being a ski resort town there are plenty of options when it comes to accommodation.
-The villages has plenty of cafe’s, bars and restaurants to choose from as well as supermarkets and other food outlets.
+The village has plenty of cafes, bars, and restaurants to choose from as well as supermarkets and other food outlets.

 Check out our destination guide about Chamonix for more information.

 Valley towns and villages

 There are several other resort towns located in the Chamonix valley that you could consider as a cycling base also.
 Chamonix is the largest town in the valley and as such has the most services but villages such as Argentiere or Les Houches are also options.

 Apart from lots of information about where to cycle in France we also have lots of information about traveling with a bike on planes to help you get to France.